adhithin/P5Candyyyy/README.md

 ### SQL

 We use SQL databases to capture data.
-In our arcade, we use the employment of two tables: one for the game leaderboards, as well as one for the reviews and ratings.
+In our arcade, we use the employment of two tables

++ one for the game leaderboards
++ one for the reviews and ratings

 #### Leaderboards:

 The leaderboards all capture the game score, and then queries it, along with the user's name, to the leaderboard, which is displayed afterward.
-<a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L25"> link to code - this sets up the Scores table </a>
++ sql table set up is here on <a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L25"> line 25 </a> of views.py
++ users can enter leaderboard scores for the following games:
+    + game 1

 #### Reviews and Ratings: